drvinceknight/pfm/_sources/building-tools/07-testing/how/main.md

     return a + 1
 ```

-We can assert that we have the expected behaviour:
+You can assert the expected behaviour:

 ```{code-cell} ipython3
 assert add_one(5) == 6, "The function gave the wrong answer."
 ```

-Note that if we change the function to include an error for example here adding
+Note that if you change the function to include an error for example here adding
 2 and not 1, and run the same assert
-we get an error as well as the specific string,
+you get an error as well as the specified string.

 ```{code-cell} ipython3
 :tags: ["raises-exception"]